kiboschool/tk-future-proof-with-python/src/future-proof-with-python/community-orientation.md

 > **Background:** Your squad has two dedicated channels in Discord

-1. A text channel where you can communicate with text/video.
+1. A text channel where you can communicate with text.
 The channel is labeled with your squad number, e.g., "#squad-7"
-2. A voice channel where you can communicate in audio and text.
+2. A voice channel where you can communicate in audio, video and text.
 This channel is great for live collabortion like this orientation challenge!
 The channel is labeled with your squad number and study room, e.g., "Squad 1 Study Room."
 Voice channels also have a text thread where you can share links and text while speaking.

 > **Instructions:** Greet your teammates in Discord.
 >